 For instance, the ADX can be used with a moving average.
 A moving average crosses candlesticks to signal a buy or sell order.

 The ADX indicator is checked to verify every entry of the moving average signals.
-A rising ADX indicates a strong trend starting; ideal market condition.
+A rising ADX indicates a strong trend starting; an ideal market condition.

 Also, the ADX can be used to determine whether trade exists.
 When the ADX starts to fall below 50, the trend is weakening.
 This is your cue to close the trade or take profits before a reversal occurs.